nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### Advanced search ###

-Servers SHALL implement the [_query](https://www.hl7.org/fhir/STU3/search.html#query) search parameter to enable custom named search profiles to be defined and used which describe a specific query operation.
+Servers SHALL implement the [_query](https://www.hl7.org/fhir/STU3/search.html#query) search parameter to enable custom-named search profiles to be defined and used which describe a specific query operation.

 ```http
 GET [base]/[resourcetype]?_query=[query_name]&name=value&...
 ```

-Servers SHOULD implement the standard search equivalent of the advanced custom named search for queries defined under the GP Connect FoT.
+Servers SHOULD implement the standard search equivalent of the advanced custom-named search for queries defined under the GP Connect FoT.

 #### Request ####